ulfschneider/ia-writer-letter/README.md

 ## The editor

-Indicate the sender, receiver, and date of writing with the following syntax in the iA Writer editor while working on your text.
+Indicate the sender, receiver, and date of writing with the following syntax in the iA Writer editor.
 Please mind the *empty lines before and after each data entry.*

 ~~~markdown
 @sender